dell/OpenManage-Enterprise/README.md

 Scripts are subdivided into Python and PowerShell.
 We do our best to maintain functional equivalance between the two, but sometimes they differ.
 These differences are typically noted in [the docs](docs/API.md).

+## OME Integration with Kafka

+This repository shows examples of how to visualize the OME [metrics](Kafka/Metrics/kafka-metrics.md) and [alerts](Kafka/Alerts/kafka-alerts.md) sent to a Kafka broker in a Grafana dashboard.
+It uses open source components like vector and victoriametrics/victorialogs to format the data received by Kafka and shows in Grafana dsahboard.

+Note: This solution is to be used as a reference/example.
+It is by no means a comprehensive collection of visualizations which can be shown in Grafana.

 ## Complete List of All Scripts

 See [the docs](docs/API.md).
 Scripts are listed by their functional type in the case of OME or by plugin if they belong to a plugin.